 We are very proud to have added Llamas to Spring Farm in the Spring of 2015 from Italy!
-We now have five llamas on the farm – three adult females, one adult male and one male cria (baby) with one more baby llama on the way.
+We now have five llamas on the farm – three adult females (Suada, Mandola and Sophia), one adult male (Rosselli), two one year old male llamas (Merlin and Isaac) and one llama cria (Father Ted – when you meet him you will know why!).

-The two adult females are Suada and Mandola. they are both “woolly” llamas and are very striking in their appearance.
+The three adult females are Suada, Mandola and Sophia.
+They are “woolly” llamas and are very striking in their appearance.
 We normally (with our alpacas) use the same initial for all babies born each year, but we decided that with our llamas we would name the babies by the same initial as their mum’s.
 In 2018, Suada wasn’t pregnant but Mandola had a male cria who we have called Merlin.
-Suada’s daughter Sophia is pregnant and we hope to see her new baby in Summer 2019.
+Suada’s daughter Sophia has given birth to a new baby in Summer 2019 – Father Ted.

 Woolly llamas can have light, medium, or heavy fleeces (which refers to the relative abundance of fibre) with minimal locking, curl, or crimp (crimp is highly valued in alpaca fiber).
 Their fleece, when several inches long, shows considerable “loft,” or fluffiness, and is not as slick or shiny as silky or suri llamas.